Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Black hole atoms

 It is shown that $r = 0$ and $r = r_{\pm}$ are regular singular points.
 At $r \sim 0$, the solution behaves like

 Therefore, $R(r)$ is regular but $R'(r)$ diverges at $r = 0$.
 Near the horizons $r \sim r_{\pm}$, the solution behaves like

-Therefore the $R(r)$ is regular at the horizons but its derivative diverges as in the case of the Schwarzschild black hole.
+Then, $R(r)$ is regular at the horizons, but for $R(r) \sim (r - r_{\pm})^{\frac{1}{2}}$ its derivative diverges, as in the case of the Schwarzschild black hole.
 Now we look for bound states where $E < 0$.
 The asymptotic consistency again results in $E_n = - \frac{\mu e^4}{2n^2 \hbar^2}$.
-Using the same parameters as discussed before, the equation \eqref{eq:RN_radial} is rewritten as
+Using the same parameters as discussed before, Eq.~\eqref{eq:RN_radial} is rewritten as